-In my five years of being a freelancer, I’ve never met a client, and I’ve only spoken to maybe 4 or 5 over the years.
-In fact, I’ve had some of my clients for 5 years and I’ve never even spoken to them once.
+In my seven years of being a freelancer, I’ve never met a client, and I’ve only spoken to maybe 4 or 5 over the years.
+In fact, I’ve had some of my clients for years and I’ve never even spoken to them once.

 Here’s what the first page of my Client Information Packet looks like: